fractopo.analysis package

 Assumes that Network target area is a single Polygon circle.

-random_radius() float
+random_radius()

 Calculate random radius in range [min_radius, max_radius[.